skycoin/skycoin-web/README.md

 ## Compiling new target files

-To compile new target files, you will have to run: `npm run build`
+To compile new target files, you will have to run: `npm run build`.
+To create a dev build, use `npm run build-dev` instead.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Back-end

 As this is a lite client, it requires a back-end to retrieve the blockchain state and inject new transactions.
-For this purpose a full node has been set up at `http://128.199.57.221`.
-At the moment this requires a mapping API, but in the future any node can do this.
+While using a dev build, the wallet tries to connect to a Skycoin node running locally, which must be started with the `-disable-csrf` option.
+The production builds connects to a public node set up at `https://node.skycoin.net`.

 ## Multi-coin compatibility